inmindos/thinking-flaws/Telescoping effect.md

     "cbias-project-mind-state"
   ]
 source: "https://en.wikipedia.org/wiki/Telescoping_effect"
+excerpt: "Events in the past or future seems more distant(backward telescoping/time expansion) or nearer(forward telescoping) than they actually are."
 ---

 Events in the past or future seems more distant(backward telescoping/time expansion) or nearer(forward telescoping) than they actually are.
 Events more than 3 years ago will have forward telescoping - and events closer than 3 years ago will have backward telescoping.